 Most companies operating within automotive logistics, with the exemption of the highly consolidated Class 1 railroads in North America, will attest to its highly fragmented nature and how that fundamentally shapes the industry dynamics.

-This commercial reality is confirmed in our latest European Automotive Logistics Market Report 2024-2034, which reveals the leading ten inbound logistics companies have a combined share of just 27.8% of the overall market, illustrating that there is no clear dominant market leader.
+This commercial reality is confirmed in our European Automotive Logistics Market Report 2024-2034, which reveals the leading ten inbound logistics companies have a combined share of just 27.8% of the overall market, illustrating that there is no clear dominant market leader.
 Similarly, within finished vehicle logistics, the leading ten providers have a combined share of just 38.4% of the overall market.

-Likewise, in our new North American Automotive Logistics Market Report 2024-2033, the top ten inbound logistics companies account for only 29.2% of the overall market and even the leading player has only has 6.5% of the market.
+Likewise, in our North American Automotive Logistics Market Report 2024-2033, the top ten inbound logistics companies account for only 29.2% of the overall market and even the leading player has only has 6.5% of the market.
 In terms of finished vehicle logistics in North America, the leading ten logistics companies account for only 32.5% of the overall market and even the leading player only has 8.1% of the market.

 So what are the effects of high industry fragmentation?